-TDS – Monthly debt should be less than 40 per cent of gross monthly income.
-This includes PITH from the previous rule in addition to other debt payments, such as credit card payments and car loans.
-This figure is referred to as Total Debt Service or TDS ratio.
+Debt-to-income ratio – Monthly debt should be less than 36 percent of gross monthly income.
+This includes mortgage as well as other debts such as credit card payments and car loans.

 Costs of buying a home